Talieh-Sh/Bank_Churn_Project/README.md

 4. **Visualization:** Tableau was utilized for data visualization to analyze patterns and trends within the dataset, providing valuable insights for model training and interpretation.

 5. **API Endpoint:** An API endpoint was implemented to allow access to sample data from the Bank Churn database, facilitating further analysis or integration with other systems.

+6. **Deployment to the cloud:** Used Docker for encapsulating the application with all its dependencies into a uniformed package.
+This package was then deployed to the cloud through fly.io, serving as the hosting platform, ensuring the application's availability online.
 ### Technologies used

 - [Tensorflow](https://www.tensorflow.org/api_docs/python/tf)